weebi-com/weebi_server/packages/fence_service/README.md

 ### ObjectId vs ids

 - Since mongodb does not create _id for nested objects we still need to create ids manually
-- making the case for a simple milliseconds since epoch
+- making the case for a simple handmade id, i.e. milliseconds since epoch saved as a string
-- Besides I did not find a simple way to parse Mongo ObjectId using .mergeFromProto3Json()
+- Also I did not find a simple way to parse Mongo ObjectId using .mergeFromProto3Json()
-- Which made it clear that using simple id was clearer and as safe for objects such as firm and user
+- Which incentivized me to use my own id based for objects such as firm and user

 ### mongodb mongodart
 stange error message on update "getLastError"